 “And then there’s me.
 I’m really sorry about this, e, everyone.
 If only I was better at fighting or using my quirk, I wouldn’t be in this state,” Izuku said, as they all stood around the main deck bar Shoto and Mei, who were down in the engine room.
 Izuku had to go through the ignominy of being lifted aboard by Kirishima and Tenya, and then had banged into practically everything as he began to practice going around the ship in his wheelchair.

 “Stop that!”
 Kyoka said, pointing one of her earjacks at him angrily.
-“I’ll be the first one ta tell you that you should be careful, but don’t you dare say it as if your own fault you’re so injured or as if you’re some kind of burden now, Zuk!
+“I’ll be the first one ta tell you that you should be careful, but don’t you dare say it as if it's your own fault you’re so injured or as if you’re some kind of burden now, Zuk!
 You’re our friend, dude, and real friends don’t think like that.”

 “Kyoka-chan is quite correct, Izuku-san.
 While I think all of us would like to sign a petition to tell you to stop hurting yourself, that is out of care, not pity,” Momo interjected, going so far as to grab Izuku’s chin and pull his eyes up to look into her own.
 “Your current straits are simply the natural occurrence of your fight with Bear King, and as such, we, as your friends, will cheerfully handle it.
 If I could ask one thing of you, I would ask that you think more highly of yourself, Izuku-san.”